rana-saeed/Trivia-API/backend/README.md

     2. An object with a single key, `questions`, that contains an array of object question of id, question, answer, diffuclty and category.
     3. A boolean `success`, indicating if categoris retrieval from database was successful or not.
     4. An int `total_questions`, indicating total number of questions remaining.
-    5. A status code of `200` in case of success or `400` in case no missing paramtes in body or `422` in case of invalid request body.
+    5. A status code of `200` in case of success or `400` in case no missing parameters in body or `422` in case of invalid request body.

 - Sample Response:
 ```